Created by Eric Wright

 ABOUT THE AUTHOR

-Eric Wright was born in England but immigrated to Canada as a young man and became one their most acclaimed crime writers, best known for the excellent (but definitely non-hard-boiled) police procedurals about Toronto cop Charlie Salter.
-A professor of English at Ryerson Polytechnic University, Toronto, he also wrote two books about private eye Lucy, and a third series character featured Joe Barley, a permanent part-time sessional instructor of English literature at a community college in Toronto who is occasionally employed by a security company as a “watcher.”
+Eric Wright was born in England but immigrated to Canada as a young man and became one their most acclaimed and loved crime writers, best known for the excellent (but definitely non-hard-boiled) police procedurals about Toronto cop Charlie Salter.
+A professor of English at Ryerson Polytechnic University, Toronto, he also wrote two books about private eye Lucy Trimble, a middle-aged librarian who inherits a Toronto detective agency.
 In the fall of 2015 Wright was notified that he had been selected for the Crime Writers of Canada Grand Master Award, which was awarded posthumously in May 2016.